Accounting for Heavy Censoring in Evaluating the Risk Stratification Abilities of Existing Models for Time to Diagnosis of Huntington Disease: Introduction

-However, one unique challenge with preventative trials is the small proportion of patients expected to be diagnosed during the trial; Paulsen et al. (2019) \cite{Paulsen2019} report that less than $1\%$ of patients in an observational study of prodromal HD patients were diagnosed within 3 years, a typical trial length.
-Since statistical power is tied to the number of ``events'' (HD diagnoses) in the untreated group, these trials often require large sample sizes to be sufficiently powered to detect a treatment effect.
+However, one unique challenge with preventative trials is the small proportion of patients expected to be diagnosed during the trial.
+Paulsen et al. (2019) \cite{Paulsen2019} reported that less than $1\%$ of patients in an observational study of prodromal HD patients were diagnosed within $3$ years.
+If recruiting patients at all HD stages based on genetic testing, we would expect similar, low incidence of diagnosis in clinical trials, as they are often just a few years in length.
+Any enrolled patients who remain undiagnosed at trial end will have data that were administratively censored (i.e., ``cut off'') at their last follow-up visit.

+Since statistical power is tied to the number of ``events'' (HD diagnoses) in the untreated group, such trials often require large sample sizes to be sufficiently powered to detect a treatment effect.
 Put simply, when fewer patients are expected to be diagnosed during a trial, more must be enrolled to detect a treatment effect.
-With larger sample sizes, these trials can become more expensive and difficult to implement.
+With larger sample sizes, preventative trials can become more expensive and difficult to implement.

-Fortunately, time-to-diagnosis models can help to overcome this challenge via a strategy known as \emph{sample enrichment} \cite{Zhang2011, Long2017, Paulsen2019, Langbehn2022}.
-We can use them to calculate log-risk scores for potential patients and recruit only those whose log-risk scores lie above a particular threshold (i.e., who are closer to diagnosis).
+Fortunately, time-to-diagnosis models can help to overcome this challenge via a strategy known as \emph{sample enrichment} \citep{Zhang2011, Long2017, Paulsen2019, Langbehn2022}.
+We can use these models to calculate log-risk scores for potential patients and recruit only those whose log-risk scores lie above a particular threshold (i.e., who are closer to diagnosis).
 This approach increases the expected rate of diagnosis in the untreated group, reducing the sample size needed for a desired statistical power.
-In doing so, sample enrichment makes preventative clinical trials for HD more cost-efficient and easier to implement.
+Sample enrichment makes preventative clinical trials for HD more cost-efficient and easier to implement.